-Venues vary year to year, but for the most part, screenings are held at four main locations: the Christopher B. Smith Rafael Film Center in San Rafael, the CineArts Sequoia in Mill Valley, the Century Theatre Larkspur, and the Lark Theatre in Larkspur.
-This year, the opening-night film and gala will take place at Century Theatre Larkspur and the Marin Country Mart, respectively.
+Venues vary year to year, but for the most part, screenings are held at three main locations: the Christopher B. Smith Rafael Film Center in San Rafael, the CineArts Sequoia in Mill Valley, and the Century Theatre Larkspur.
+The opening-night film and gala usually take place at the Christopher B. Smith Rafael Film Center and the Marin Country Mart, respectively.

 Opening night is a must for any film fanatic.
 The MVFF aims to please with an opening-night film as well as an opening-night gala that features local food, music, cocktails and plenty of opportunities to mix and mingle.
 In short, it's the place to see and be seen if you're an active member of the film community, and even if you're not, it's a great way to meet indie film artists.
 Similarly, the MVFF's Closing Night Film and Party is another top event.
 Like the opening-night festivities, there will be food and beverages in addition to live music.

-If you're a serious movie-goer, consider splurging on the Movie 12-Pack deal.
-The pass comes with 12 movie vouchers that are good for regularly priced films.
-You can use all 12 vouchers yourself or split them with a friend.
-Members pay $135 and non-members, $160.
-For opening night, members pay $200 and non-members, $225.
+If you're a serious movie-goer, consider splurging on a festival pass.
+The pass comes with movie vouchers for online screening and in-theater viewing that are good for regularly priced films.
+Members pay $119 and non-members, $130.
+For opening night, members pay $50 and non-members, $55.
 For those who are more interested in live music than indie films, the MVFF Music Pass is a safe bet.
 Each pass gives attendees access to nine evenings of live music.
 Premier options are all outlined on the MVFF's official website.

 Attending the MVFF for the first time?
 Lucky you!
 The biggest tip is to purchase tickets early, as they sell out fast.
 Once you’ve decided on what ticket pass best suits your budget, start making a list of movies you’d like to view.
 With thousands of fellow movie-goers, planning ahead is a smart move.
 Since the festival is non-competitive, come with an open mind so you can share your love for films with others in the community.